This 4HP'er let's you tap in a rhythm, creates a clock and T/G plus an on-the-fly programmable CV Sequence

 CV input Play:

 While playing a sequence, the CV input becomes an offset for the playing sequence at 1V/Octave but non-quantized so the sequence CV can be modulated without using a summing module.
+Simply unplug the CV in, then plug it back in.

 Smooth CV Record: